carmecorbi/mcv-c5-team1/week3/README.md

 | **METEOR**  | 3.99e-2    | 0               | 6.40e-6   |
 | **Loss**    | 0.38       | 0.65            | 0.67      |

-## Change the text representation level among wordpiece-level and word-level.
+## Change the Text Representation Level among Wordpiece-Level and Word-level

 ### Wordpiece-level Text Representation
 In this approach, the model uses a BERT-based tokenizer from HuggingFace, which tokenizes text into subword units (wordpieces).